Ante Starčević: Literary and linguistic work

 In addition to his political activities, Starčević was a theologian, philosopher and writer.
 He wrote literary criticisms, short stories, newspaper articles, political satire, philosophical essays and poems.
 He was also a translator.

 His travelogue From Lika was published in Kušlan's magazine Slavenski Jug on 22 October 1848.
 He wrote four plays in the period 1851–52, but only the Village Prophet has been preserved.
 His translation of Anacreon from Ancient Greek was published in Danica ilirska in 1853.
-He provided critical reviews of Đurđević's various poems.
+He provided critical reviews of Ignjat Đurđević's various poems.

 In 1850, inspired by Ljudevit Gaj, Starčević started working on the manuscript of Istrian Demarcation, a Croatian document from 1325.
 He transcribed the text from the Glagolitic alphabet to the Latin alphabet, analysed it and published it in 1852.
-In the foreword, Starčević elaborated his linguistic ideas, specifically that the mixture of all three Croatian dialects: Shtokavian, Chakavian and Kajkavian) and the Krajina dialect, with its 600-year history, was the Croatian language.
+In the foreword, Starčević elaborated his linguistic ideas, specifically that the mixture of all three Croatian dialects (Shtokavian, Chakavian and Kajkavian) and the Frontier dialect, with its 600-year history, was the Croatian language.
 Starčević accepted the etymological orthography and used the Ekavian accent for his entire life, considering it the heir of the old Kajkavian.
 He did not use assibilation, coarticulation nor assimilation, accepted in Croatian orthography since Ljudevit Gaj.
-His orthography was adopted by the Ustaše regime in Independent State of Croatia.
+His orthography was adopted by the Ustasha regime in the Independent State of Croatia (NDH).
 His language is a "synthetic" form of Croatian, never used before or after him, most similar to the Ozalj idiom of Petar Zrinski, whom he probably never read.